-CPR has initiated an oral history project focused on identifying how past planning practices have impacted communities of color, as related by those people who have experienced the impacts.
+CPR completed a film in April 2022 that is an oral history project focused on identifying how past planning practices have impacted communities of color, described by those people who have experienced the impacts.
 The project looks to give voice to people who ordinarily may be reluctant to share their stories, to raise public awareness, and to suggest how planning professionals and policy makers can change their practices in response.
 A detailed project description is available here.

 10 Questions : 10 Minutes : 10s of thousands of $$ per person at risk

 Planners - make sure your voice is heard so we can plan for a better future!

 CPR provides a variety of training opportunities about Leadership.

 Planners4Health California in Full Motion - In collaboration with APA California, members of the CPR Healthy Communities work group prepared and submitted a successful Planners4Health grant application to the American Planning Association.
 Planners4Health is intended to build capacity within the eight APA California' Sections in collaboration with the American Public Health Association.
 Among other activities, a statewide convening focused on efforts in southern California is being planned for late summer/early fall.
 More details to come.
 To read the press release, please follow this link.

 CPR is committed to enhancing essential planning skills for practicing planners to promote effective planning and develop leadership and management skills.
 To accomplish this goal, CPR will offer interactive sessions and workshops at the APA California conference and other venues on core skills that may not be taught in typical planning curriculums, but are usually "lessons learned" through direct work experience.
 Possible workshop topics include strategic thinking, communication skills, project management, and effective community engagement and education.
 Other topics could be selected from the AICP Core Competencies developed by the American Planning Association (see https://www.planning.org/aicp/commoncore/).
 AICP CM credit will also be sought for these workshops.